Distributed Graph Neural Network Training: A Survey: GNN Execution Model

-\textbf{Operator-parallel execution model} enables the inter-batch parallelism and generates multi-computation graph in parallel by mixing the execution of all operators in the pipeline.
-Zheng et al.~\cite{distdglv2_kdd_2022} decompose the computation graph generation into multiple stages (e.g., graph sampling, neighborhood subgraph construction, feature extraction) and each stage can be treated as an operator.
-Dependencies exist among different operators, while there are no dependencies among mini-batches.
-Therefore, the operators in different mini-batches can be scheduled into a pipeline, and operators without dependencies can be executed in parallel.
-In this way, the computation graph generation of a later batch can be performed immediately after or concurrently with that of the former batch, instead of waiting for the former batch to finish the computation graph execution stage.
-Zhang et al.~\cite{bytegnn_vldb_2022} adopt a similar idea to decouple the computation graph generation, while further modeling the dependencies among different operators into a DAG.
+\blue{\textbf{Operator-parallel execution model} enables the inter-batch parallelism and generates multi computation graphs in parallel by mixing the execution of all operators in the pipeline, as shown in Figure~\ref{fig:mini-batch-exe-model}(c). } \blue{Zheng et al.~\cite{distdglv2_kdd_2022} decompose the batch generation stage into multiple stages (e.g., graph sampling, neighborhood subgraph construction, feature extraction) and each stage is treated as an operator.} Dependencies exist among different operators, while there are no dependencies among mini-batches.
+Therefore, the operators in different mini-batches can be scheduled into a pipeline, and operators without dependencies can be executed in parallel. \blue{In this way, the batch generation of a later batch can be performed immediately after or concurrently with that of the former batch}, instead of waiting for the former batch to finish the model training stage. \blue{ The idea introduced by Cai et al.~\cite{dsp-ppopp23} is very similar, as they set a sampler and a loader to conduct the sampling and feature extraction operation, respectively.
+A queue is used to manage the execution of different mini-batches.
+With a followed trainer to perform the execution of computation graph, the training process of mini-batches forms a training pipeline.
+Several mini-batches can be executed simultaneously, thus improving the GPU utilization and accelerating both the computation graph generation and execution stage. } \blue{Zhang et al.~\cite{bytegnn_vldb_2022} also decouple the batch generation,} while further modeling the dependencies among different operators into a DAG.
 Treating each operator as a node in the DAG, a two-level scheduling strategy is proposed by considering both the scheduling among DAGs (coarse-grained) and among operators (fine-grained).
 With such two-level scheduling, the cost of CPU-based sampling and GPU-based feature extraction can be balanced, to improve the CPU utilization and reduce the end-to-end GNN training time.